kc108/js-zero-to-hero/README.md

   - indexOf(): expects a value as a first parameter.
 Good choice for Primitive Data Types
   - findIndex(): expects a callBack as a first parameter.
 Use this if you need the index in arrays with NON-PRIMITIVE types (e.g., objects) or your find condition is more complex than JUST A VALUE

+---

+##### SOME AND EVERY METHODS

+- INCLUDES(): used to show equality
+- SOME(): used when a CONDITION/S are needed, should be called the ANY().
+Tests whether at least one element in the array passes the test implemented by the provided function.
+RETURNS either TRUE or FALSE.
+- EVERY(): tests whether everything in array fits a specific condition